-With so many options available, it’s hard to set your heart on just one, as each river offers a distinct personality and landscape; whether it’s the Rhine (often heralded as the Romantic Rhine) dotted with medieval castles, hillside vineyards and quaint towns; the Seine, Saone & Rhone Rivers of France offering superb wine tasting opportunities and visits to many historical points of interest or the mighty Danube River which offers a glimpse into many fascinating cultures passing up to 10 countries along the way.
-As a seasoned river cruiser, here are insights into my favourite rivers to visit in Europe…
+The only difficulty you’ll face with European river cruising is that are so many intriguing options available, it does get tricky setting your heart on just one.
+Of course, each river of the waterways is blessed with its own distinct personality and landscape; whether it’s the Rhine (often billed as “the romantic Rhine”), dotted with medieval castles, hillside vineyards and postcard towns; the Seine, Saone and Rhone rivers of France opening up a whole world of truly superb wine-tasting opportunities and numerous historical points of interest; or the majestic Danube with its glimpses into an array of fascinating cultures as you pass by up to 10 countries along the way.
+Here’s our guide to the best rivers to visit in Europe…

-The Danube River is the second longest river in Europe and the main artery on the continent stretching at 2,860 kilometres long.
-Rising from the Black Forest mountains and flowing south to the Black Sea, the river rages through:
+This is the second-longest river in Europe and the main artery on the continent at 2860km.
+Rising from the Black Forest mountains and flowing south to the Black Sea, the river swirls through:

-Take in UNESCO World Heritage listed Bamberg and see the medieval 14th century Old Town Hall built on the middle of the Regnitz river, accessible only by two bridges.
+What the Danube gives you is the opportunity to unearth the diversity and rich history of so many of Europe’s cultural gems.
+For example, you’ll get to take in UNESCO World Heritage-listed Bamberg and see the medieval 14th-century Old Town Hall built on the middle of the Regnitz river, accessible only by two bridges.

-Fall in love with the magical city of Vienna home to the finest music and art ever created and spend time in grand Budapest one of Eastern Europe’s liveliest cities offering a vibrant art scene and traditional coffee house culture.
-The city is packed with famous attractions such as Fisherman’s Bastion offering incredible sweeping views of the Danube River and the Parliament Building and Chain Bridge, beautifully illuminating the Danube and the most photographed of the eight bridges in the city.
+As if that wasn’t enough, you’ll also fall in love with the magical city of Vienna, home to some of the finest music and art ever created, and get to explore grand old Budapest, one of Eastern Europe’s liveliest cities offering a vibrant art scene and traditional coffee house culture.
+The Hungarian capital is bursting with famous attractions such as the neo-Gothic, neo-Romanesque Fisherman’s Bastion, offering incredible sweeping views of the Danube and the Parliament Building, and Chain Bridge, gloriously illuminating the river and the most photographed of the eight spans in the city.

-The Rhine River boasts some of the most incredible vista’s lined with ancient castles, sprawling vineyards, historic towns, and winding gorges that simply take your breath away.
+The Rhine lays claim to some of the most incredible vistas imaginable, lined as it is with ancient castles, sprawling vineyards, historic towns and winding gorges that simply take your breath away.

-Cologne buzzing with cafes, bars and shopping opportunities and famous for its gothic twin steepled Cathedral
+- Cologne, buzzing with cafes, bars and shops and famous for its gothic twin-steepled Cathedral;

-Rudesheim deep in the Rhine Valley known for its lush vineyards and famed Riesling wines and
+- Rudesheim, deep in the Rhine Valley, home to lush vineyards and quaffable riesling; and

-Strasbourg, with its canals and half-timbered houses perfectly blending both German and French culture.
+- Strasbourg, with its canals and half-timbered houses and alluring marriage of German and French culture.

 The Seine, Saone and Rhone

-Cruising along the Rivers of France you are spoilt with exquisite countryside, ancient Romanesque architecture, monumental war heritage and word class wine and cuisine.
+Cruise the rivers of France and you’re absolutely spoilt with exquisite countryside, ancient Romanesque architecture, evocative war heritage and the very finest in wine and cuisine.

-Or south, down the Saone and Rhone Rivers traversing through the Burgundy Region past vivid lavender fields, rolling hills sprinkled with vineyards and ancient roman ruins sparkling with the Provencal light that inspired the likes of Van Gogh and Picasso.
+Or south, down the Saone and Rhone rivers traversin the Burgundy Region past vivid lavender fields, rolling hills sprinkled with vineyards and ancient roman ruins sparkling with the Provencal light that inspired the likes of Van Gogh and Picasso.